charlie-jyj/charlie-jyj/README.md

 - 👋 Hi, I’m @charlie-jyj
-- 👀 I’m interested in WEB and also APP- now I am iOS developer!
+- 👀 I have a great interst in iOS and javascript
-- 🌱 I learned FrontEnd Framework including vuex and react
+- 🌱 I am working with co. inswave
-- 🌱 Currently, I am studying swift which will be my main stack language
+- 🌱 My main stack includes Swift, Python, and Javascript
-- 📫 How to reach me : jinietree20@gamil.com
+- 📫 How to reach me : jinietree20@gamil.com or yujinj@inswave.com